collin-thomas/bascik/README.md

 ## Scoped JavaScript

+I have to make the choice of should I make all JavaScript scoped or only `data-bascik-scoped` scoped.

+What makes it scoped?
+The scope would be the `name` and `id` attributes.
+I suppose `class` attributes as well.

+If I choose to only scope that is within `data-bascik-scoped`, I first have to look at the JavaScript selectors.

+Only the `id` or `name` attributes that are being selected by the scoped JavaScript would get updated.

+However the problem with that is what if non-scoped JavaScript is also selecting it.

+At that point it makes sense that JavaScript is scoped my default.

+What if I want global JavaScript?

+When would you want global JavaScript?

+I could see wanting to share state between components via a global store.

+But that doesn't involve `id` or `name` attributes.
+That's just pure JavaScript.

+The JavaScript itself isn't scoped, it's just the `id` and `name` are randomized.

+I think this thought exercise results in me saying that specifying `data-bascik-scoped` is unnecessary.

+---

+If we are scoping via `id` and `name`, we will have to be aware that will break CSS selectors such as `input[name="my-name"]`.

+The scoping of `id` and `name` for Scoped JavaScript will have to work in harmony with Scoped CSS.

+I should rethink the code and just scope and randomize all `id`, `name`, `class` attribute values in the HTML, CSS, and JavaScript.
+That would take care of everything.

+---

 It will look at a component and find all ids and give them a hash Then it will look if any script tags have the attribute `data-bascik-scoped` If so, it will then find and replace the id with the hash.

 This is all fine and good for ids, but if you use something like `document.getElementsByTagName('p')`, then it becomes a problem.
-The script will be done at runtime and select all the `<p>` tags, even if there were not any `<p>` tags in the componet itself.
+The script will be done at runtime and select all the `<p>` tags, even if there were not any `<p>` tags in the component itself.

-To effectively scope the JS, it would have to be evaluted at runtime.
+To effectively scope the JS, it would have to be evaluated at runtime.
 But in most cased that probably defeats the purpose of the script.

 That's why I continue to believe injecting petite-vue into the page will be the best option.